 Stuart’s Opera House welcomes The War and Treaty on Saturday, February 23rd at 7:30 p.m. and tickets are on sale now!
 As The War and Treaty, Michael and Tanya Trotter serve up healing and pain robbing with freewheeling joy on a monumental new full-length album, Healing Tide.
 An original tour-de-force produced by Buddy Miller, the collection swaggers with a confidence only gained by artists who are wholly, proudly, themselves.
 Funky bass lines, keys, lap steel, acoustic strings, and stripped-down percussion create a swampy Southern soul bed for the couple’s transcendent vocals.
 “I hope people see our hearts on this record,” Michael says.
 “I want them to experience freedom.
 To feel again.”
 Tickets are on sale now at (740) 753-1924 or www.stuartsoperahouse.org.

 Stuart’s is so convinced you are going to love this show that they are offering a full money back guarantee if you aren’t happy with the performance.
-You might not be
+You might not be familiar with these musicians and their incredible live performance, but Stuart’s is confident you will love it.
+Take a chance on new music and come out for a night to remember at Stuart’s.
+If you don’t enjoy The War and Treaty’s contagiously fun live performance, you will get a Stuart’s gift certificate redeemable for a future show or merchandise.

 The War and Treaty deliver live shows and records that make the hairs on the back of necks stand up.
 Their music and stories bring tears and goosebumps, but ultimately, more is at work.
 In the midst of Michael and Tanya’s open, beaming faces and united voices, facades met away.
 Walls are torn down.
 “I want people to feel like we care,” Michael says.
 “When you think about artists, you don’t think about that.”
 He pauses and grins broadly.
 “But that’s the way I want the world to feel about The War and Treaty.”